-3.5.3.12 Provenance
+3.5.4.13 Provenance

-Metadata for data services may also include information about the provenance and quality of the data.
+Users of data services may also wish to see information about the provenance and quality of the data provided by the services.
 This may be at the level of the whole resource or of its component parts, sometimes to the level of individual elements.
-This in turn requires the services or other processes that generate the data to also maintain the consistency of the metadata.
+This in turn requires the services or other processes that generate the data to also maintain the consistency of the provenance information.
+It also requires an architecture for maintaining this information.
 Complete provenance information can allow the data to be reconstructed by following the workflow that originally created it.
+Provenance information may be provided by the service itself, or it may be maintained in a metadata catalog or a logging service.

-Properties are non-functional capabilities.
-They are aspects of the architecture that apply across a range of services.
-Whereas functional capabilities are defined by entries in the service interfaces, non-functional properties have a more global, semantic, role.
+Properties are non-functional capabilities of services.
+Whereas functional capabilities are defined by entries in the service interfaces, non-functional properties are inherent in the design.

-3.5.4.1 Scalability
+3.5.5.1 Scalability